Raiondesu/vuse-rx/docs/api/use-rx-state.md

   (newValue) => ({ count: newValue })
   ```

-The resulting mutation is then automatically merged with the state itself.
+The resulting mutation is then automatically merged with the current state.

 Let's see a complete example:
 ```ts